maziac/DeZog/documentation/Usage.md

 # Rename back to .mmc (optional).
 ./zesarux --machine tbblue --sna-no-change-machine --enable-mmc --enable-divmmc-ports --mmc-file "<your-mmc-image>"  --enable-remoteprotocol &
 ```

+Please note: Normally you can set the commandline option also directly in the ZEsarUX Settings GUI.

 ### Serial Interface